brianbills21/profit-trailer/Anderson Strat with EMAGAIN/README.md

  LTC Wallet (Cheaper Fees): LKmfbzaPgUMKPR6fXYG3hWtASYqPtquE73

- BTW, don't panic when you see pT start buying up everything in site and leaving you with a low BTC balance,
+ BTW, don't panic when you see PT start buying up everything in site and leaving you with a low BTC balance,

  it cleares the bags in less than a day.